2014 ALSC Penguin Young Readers Group Award Winners

 The $600 stipend, made possible by an annual gift from Penguin Young Readers Group, enables up to four children’s librarians to attend their first American Library Association’s Annual Conference.
 Applicants must demonstrate an involvement in ALSC as well as other professional and educational associations.
-New programming or innovations initiated by the applicants is highly important.
-Less than 10 years of experience of working directly with children in elementary, middle schools or public libraries is required.
+New programming or innovations initiated by the applicants in elementary, middle schools or public libraries is required.

-“The committee is delighted with the creativeness of the programming and amount of professional involvement,” said Nancy Baumann, grant administration chair.
-“Attending the annual conference will be of great benefit to each recipient.”
+“The committee is thrilled with the creativeness of programming, amount of professional involvement, and leadership skills passed onto to children,” said Nancy Baumann, grant administration chair.
+“Attending the annual conference will be of great benefit for each recipient.”

-Members of the 2013 ALSC Grant Administration Committee include: Nancy Baumann, chair, University of Missouri School of Information Science & Learning Technologies; Krista Britton, Prince William (Va.)
-Schools; Jonathan Hunt, Modesto (Calif.)
-City Schools; Julie Danielson, Smyrna, Tenn.; Ursula Jacobs-Guidry, Charlotte Mecklenburg Library, N.C.; Amy Koester, St. Charles City-County Library District, Mo.; Deanna Mae Romriell, Salt Lake City (Utah) Public Library; Patty Saidenberg, New York, N.Y.; and Destinee Sutton, King County Library System, Burien (Wash.)
+Members of the 2014 ALSC Grant Administration Committee include: Nancy Baumann, chair, University of Missouri School of Information Science & Learning Technologies; Sondra Sue Eklund, Fairfax County (Va.)
+Public Library; Jonathan Hunt, San Diego (Calif.)
+County Office of Education; Susan Poulter, Main Library Nashville (Tenn.)
+Public Library; Elizabeth Stalford, Bellevue (Wash.)
+Public Library; Julie Danielson, Deanna Mae Romriell, Salt Lake City (Utah) Public Library; Patty Saidenberg, New York, N.Y.; Destinee Sutton, Burien (Wash.)
 Library.